freedomofpress/securedrop/docs/kernel_troubleshooting.rst

 Roll Back to the Old Kernel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. important:: It is of critical importance for the near term security of your instance
+.. important:: It is of critical importance for the security of your instance
   that we work together to resolve any compatibility issues.
 Rolling back to an
   older version is only a stopgap measure to avoid a prolonged outage of your
   SecureDrop instance.